NightmaREE3Z/MV3-Download-Manager/README.md

 - **Customizable Icons**: Uses color-coded icons for each state (in-progress, completed, cleared).

 ### Installation:
-1. **Chrome Web Store (coming soon)**:
+1. **Chrome Web Store**:
-   - The extension will be available for download soon on the Chrome Web Store, maybe.
+   - The extension is available for download on the [Chrome Web Store](https://chromewebstore.google.com/detail/mv3-download-manager/oepjjkighhnkonjobaabpajgeijhngan).

 2. **Install from GitHub (manual):**
    - Clone this repository and load it as an unpacked extension: